6:45 AM and 12:10 PM

 Help us help the Franciscan Brothers of Peace in feeding the hungry, the poor and the homeless.
 Donations will be collected at each Mass in the Church in front of the Saint Joseph Altar and in the Chapel near the Lourdes Grotto.
 The Food Shelf is in need of Nonperishable Foods, Personal Hygiene Products, Gift Certificates, Gift Cards, and Monetary Contributions are always helpful.

-Our next recital features Timothy Strand, Director of Music at Gloria Dei Lutheran Church in Saint Paul, Minnesota.
-The recital will begin just after the 12:10 mass on Tuesday, February 27.
+Our next recital features Bryan Dunnewald.
+He is the Assistant Organist at the Wanamaker Grand Court Organ, a Bachelor of Music Candidate at the Curtis Institute of Music and the Organ Scholar at Saint Mark’s Episcopal Church, all in Philadelphia.
+The recital will begin just after the 12:10 mass on Tuesday, March 20.
 View the full schedule for this season here.
 For more about our recitals, music program and music at Sunday 11AM masses, “like” our music department Facebook page here.

 Ample free parking is available for weekend Masses (as well as those which fall on “bank” holidays) just steps from St. Louis Church in the Andersen Human Services Building parking ramp across Tenth Street.
 Enter through the “Contract” entrance from Minnesota Street.
 You can descend to street level either through the stairway at the corner of Tenth and Minnesota, or by the elevators located in the opposite (northwest) corner of each level.
 Ascending back to your parking level can only be done via the elevator.
 If the barrier is down at the exit, approach slowly and the gate will open.
 Note that the church also has a small parking lot off 10th Street, and parking is allowed right next to the church on 10th Street during weekday masses.